invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/MailItemsAccessed.rst

     - EndDate is the parameter specifying the end date of the date range.

 -Output (optional)
-    - "Y" or "N" to specify whether the output should be saved to a file.
+    - The Output parameter specifies whether the output should be saved to a file.
-    - Default: Y
+    - Default: True

 -IP (optional)
     - The IP address parameter is used to filter the logs by specifying the desired IP address.